DinoChiesa/apigee-proxy-generator/README.md

 In this configuration, there is just one element within the flows array property.
 It defines the information needed for a specific conditional flow, including the path pattern, and the query.

 You could add more flows by inserting additional elements with distinct queries and path patterns.
+The other configurations included here have more flows.

 ## Using the example tool